IHEC/ihec-assay-standards/pipelines/README.md

 #### Bisulfite-Seq (/Bisulfite-Seq)

-This code is fork of https://github.com/heathsc/gemBS
+This code is from https://github.com/heathsc/gemBS

 #### ChIP-Seq (/ChIP-Seq)